 - Ask when you need to return to see a health care provider, or if you need to see a health care provider if your symptoms change and where to go.

 - Ask for resources or handouts on (depending on the result of your consultation):

 - Information about self-isolation

-- What are the next steps after you have been tested for COVID-19
+- The next steps after you have been tested for COVID-19

 - Information if you have a chronic condition

 Ask your doctor first before taking any medicine.
 If you have been tested for COVID-19 and waiting for results, check with the doctor who has seen you.
 Ask the best course of treatment based on your other health conditions and medications that you might be on.

 What should you do if after 14 days, you still have the symptoms?

 It will depend on your health, exposure risk, and other conditions.

 - If at ANY point you are sent home and your symptoms worsen, you should immediately return to be seen by a health care provider.